jinyoungan85/simpleProcessorMgmt/README.md

 ## Getting Started

 ### Required Dependency
-Please install the followings if needed:
+Please install the following if needed:

 - Python 3.8 (or higher version)
 - matplotlib 3.7.2 (or higher version)